What Happens to Someone's Debt After They Die?

 Who is responsible for debt after someone dies?

 In general, a person’s estate is responsible for paying off any debts after his or her death.
+The appointed executor of the estate is responsible for contacting and handling the closing of debts and financial accounts.
+If no one was appointed executor, or the decedent is considered intestate (they don't have a will), the state will assign an administrator.
 While debts may decrease the overall value of the estate (and therefore any inheritances), they are not directly passed on to family members by default.
-If there is no money in the estate to pay off debts, the debt usually dies with the person.
-However, there are some exceptions.
+If there is no money in the estate to pay off debts, the estate will be considered insolvent.
+However, there are some exceptions, as debt can be under multiple names.

 When could I be liable for the debts of a deceased relative?